-The trustees (three of whom are also directors of The Abbeyfield (Lancaster) Society Limited for the purposes of company law) are responsible for preparing the Trustees' Annual Report and the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice)
+The trustees (four of whom are also directors of The Abbeyfield Lancaster Society Limited for the purposes of company law) are responsible for preparing the Trustees' Annual Report and the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-Company law requires the trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the society and of the income and expenditure of the society for that period In preparing these financial statements, the trustees are required to
+Company law requires the trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the society and of the incoming resources and application of resources, including the income and expenditure of the society for that period.
+In preparing these financial statements, the trustees are required to:

-- select suitable accounting policies and then apply them consistently, - observe the methods and principles in the Registered Social Landlords SORP, - make judgements and estimates that are reasonable and prudent, - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements, - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the society will continue in operation
+- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Registered Social Housing Providers SORP; - · make judgements and estimates that are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the society will continue in business.

 The trustees are responsible for keeping adequate accounting records that disclose with reasonable accuracy at any time the financial position of the society and enable them to ensure that the financial statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the society and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities
+They are also responsible for safeguarding the assets of the society and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-In so far as the trustees are aware
+In so far as the trustees are aware:

-- there is no relevant audit information of which the society's auditor is unaware, and - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information
+- there is no relevant audit information of which the society's auditor is unaware; and - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.